A cholesteatoma is a type of cyst found in the middle ear behind the eardrum. It is a noncancerous tumor.

 Copyright © Nucleus Medical Media, Inc.

 Cholesteatoma is a serious medical problem.
 Early treatment is vital for the best outcome.
-Serious complications may occur if the tumor goes untreated, including hearing loss, and vertigo.
-Spreading of infection to the brain can lead to meningitis and brain abscess.
+Serious complications may occur if the tumor goes untreated, including hearing loss, , muscle weakness, and a sensation of spinning known as vertigo .
+If the infection spreads to the brain it can lead to meningitis and brain abscess.

-Cholesteatoma responds well to treatments.
-Patients are likely to recover fully without complications if the tumor is caught and treated early.
-Talk with your doctor about the best treatment plan for you.
-Treatment options include:
+Cholesteatoma responds well to surgical treatment.
+Patients are likely to recover fully without complications if the tumor is caught and treated early with surgery.

+Surgery prevents complications such as hearing loss and balance problems.
 Thorough cleaning of the ear is necessary to remove fluid and bacteria.
-Eardrops are also usually administered.
+It is done with a scalpel or a needle and a syringe.
+Eardrops are also usually given to prevent the infection from returning.

 American Academy of Pediatrics